$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Calculations in the -type Model

 \section{Calculations in the $E$-type Model}

-Although we have identified a structural correspondence between the models, the specific conditions for the mapping $\lambda \longleftrightarrow \bar{\lambda}$, as well as potential discrepancies in coefficients, need careful examination to determine whether they lead to physically distinct predictions.
-In this section, we verify the consistency of the Schwinger-Dyson (SD) equations in the infrared (IR) regime and analyze the characteristic determinant of the Kernel Matrix.
+Although we have identified a structural correspondence between the models, the specific conditions for the mapping $\lambda\leftrightarrow \bar \lambda$, as well as potential discrepancies in coefficients, need careful examination to determine whether they lead to physically distinct predictions.
+In this section, we verify the con sistency of the Schwinger-Dyson (SD) equations in the infrared (IR) regime.